SAP-samples/ui5-cap-event-app/docs/documentation.md

 }
 ```

 The build script is running the `ui5 build` command with the option `--clean-dest` to ensure having a clean `dist` folder into which the UI5 Tooling by default builds the project.
 The `ui5 build` command is creating a preload bundle for the component which is essential for productive usage to improve the loading performance.
-To just run the build step individually you can use the `yarn workspace` command `yarn workspace ui5-cap-event-app-ui-form build` from the workspace root.
+To just run the build step individually you can use the workspace command `npm run build -w=ui5-cap-event-app-ui-form` from the workspace root.
 This produces the following output:

 ```text
 packages/ui-form